richardschoen/iforgit/README.md

 # iForgit CL Commands

+# SRCGITCMD - Run Git Cmd Against Repo Mbr
-# Using the SRCGITCMD CL command to view older git versions or check out an individual source member to a source physical file for viewing/editing.
+This CL command can be used to view older git versions or check out an individual source member to a source physical file for viewing/editing.

+# SRCGITCMD usage examples

 The following example checks out a copy of the selecte source member to a source file named TMPSOURCE in library QTEMP.
 The source member is then viewed via SEU.